 - Have not yet completed a an associate or bachelor’s degree.

 - Have a high school diploma or equivalent.
-To earn your high school equivalency or GED, contact the Educational Opportunity Center or Michigan Works!.
+To earn your high school equivalency or GED, contact the Educational Opportunity Center.

 Next steps for new college students: